expressjs/expressjs.com/_posts/2024-09-30-security-releases.md

 **[serve-static](https://www.npmjs.com/package/serve-static) vulnerable to template injection that can lead to XSS**

-Passing untrusted user input - even after sanitizing it - to `redirect()` may execute untrusted code
+Passing untrusted user input - even after sanitizing it - to `redirect()` may execute untrusted code.

 **Affected versions**
 - `< 1.16.0`